urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 7. **Private, human-sized, and efficient**

     Because Urbit isn’t centralized or owned by any one company, there’s no incentive for it to dominate your life.
-Your Urbit isn’t designed to spy on you, or get you addicted to clicking its buttons, or manipulate your emotions to gain attention, or nudge you to buy something.
+Your Urbit isn’t designed to spy on you, get you addicted to clicking its buttons, manipulate your emotions to gain attention, or nudge you to buy something.
 Your Urbit is a simple, customizable, permanent place for you to do all your computer-based tasks with your friends in absolute privacy.

-    This is so much the case, in fact, that it presents a bit of a problem for Tlon, the company I work for.
+    This is so much the case, in fact, that it presents a bit of a problem for Tlon.
 We don’t know how many people use Urbit every day, who they talk to, or what they’re doing.
 While we think this is how things should be, it puts us in a bind when a VC wants to know about our user base; we can only make educated guesses.
 That said, we think this is the right problem to have.

     What all this adds up to is that the Urbit network is immensely more resource efficient, secure, easier to customize, and smaller in size than any other computing system in the world.
 If you care about data security, privacy, durability, or even just elegance, Urbit has the best design going.